 Like every investing strategy, algorithmic trading also has its pros and cons.
 Some regulators have been wary of algorithm trading as it can have a negative impact on financial stability especially at times when stock markets are falling, but this is not to say that there isn’t a place for algorithm trading.
-The technology should be used in conjunction with active management to complement your trading strategy, and in this article, we tell you how.

 Read on to find a full breakdown of what algorithm trading is, how to start trading, and which providers have the functionality to help take your trading positions further.

 On this Page: